Become a Humanist Chaplain

 Why should I volunteer?

 Being a Humanist Chaplain is incredibly rewarding.
-One of the tenets of humanism is to improve people's life through human compassion and friendship.
-A chaplain is their to provide compassion and friendship for fellow people in an organisation such as a university or hospital.
+One of the tenets of Humanism is to improve people's lives through human compassion and friendship.
+A chaplain is there to provide compassion and friendship for fellow people in an organisation such as a university or hospital.

-We provide training which comes with it's own certification and such experience is one of the best ways to bolster your CV as more and more employers are looking to people who can work well with and support their colleages.
+We provide training which comes with its own certification and such experience is one of the best ways to bolster your CV as more and more employers are looking for people who can work well with and support their colleagues.